BrianBelhumeur/node-express-json-rpc2/README.md

-This is a JSON-RPC v2 handler middleware for the Express library on [node.js](http://nodejs.org).
+node-express-json-rpc2 is a [JSON-RPC version 2 spec](http://www.jsonrpc.org/specification)-compliant handler middleware for the Express library on [node.js](http://nodejs.org).
 It is designed for use within routes.
 You can install it via:

     npm install node-express-json-rpc2